majdialali/NLP-models/README.md

   -training, predicting, evaluatiing, l Analysing of the model

-- Secquence models for association words to their phonetic features
+- Secquence models for association words to their phonetic features -Named Entity Recognition (=NER)
-  - Named Entity Recognition (=NER)
+  -Hidden Markov Model (HMM) associating Each word with a particular class,
-  - Hidden Markov Model (HMM) associating Each word with a particular class, using so-called BIO annotation
+    using so-called BIO annotation